.22 long rifle: Cartridge dimensions

 The common rifling twist rate for this cartridge is 406mm (1:16 in), six grooves, land width = 2.16mm, Ø lands = 5.38mm, Ø grooves = 5.58mm.

 According to the official C.I.P.
-(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the .22 long rifle can handle up to 170.00 MPa P_{max} piezo pressure.
-In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings, the .22 long rifle can handle up to 170.00 MPa P_{max} piezo pressure.
+In C.I.P. regulated countries, every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.

 Because the .22 long rifle round commonly uses a heeled lead or lightly plated bullet, the nominal bullet diameter is larger than the nominal bore diameter.
-Lead bullets with diameter equal to or slightly smaller than the groove diameter may allow exhaust gases to pass and generate excessive lead fouling.
+Lead bullets with a diameter equal to or slightly smaller than the barrel's groove diameter may allow exhaust gases to pass, leading to excessive lead fouling.
 SAAMI specifies a nominal bullet diameter of 0.2255 with a tolerance of -0.004, while the specified bore diameter is 0.222.
 In practice, 0.224 or slightly larger bullets are common, with barrel groove diameters commonly around 0.223.